sinjinablueshirt/reverb_frontend/api-spec.md

 ### POST /api/FileUrl/confirmUpload

-**Description:** Confirms a successful file upload to GCS and creates a database record.
+**Description:** Confirms a file upload to GCS and creates a permanent file record in the database.

 **Requirements:**
 - An object exists in GCS with `gcsObjectName`.